 Outside Director Hiroko Fuji served as an executive officer for 10 years at a major department store which is a group company of a listed corporation and was deeply involved in management of the company through working as the store manager of several flagship stores of the department store.
 She thus has abundant experience and knowledge with regard to management.
 By making use of her experience and knowledge, she has provided us with guidance and advice for management of the Company and has contributed to career development of female employees and female managers of the Company.
-She used to be an executive officer of Daimaru Matsuzakaya Department Stores Co., Ltd. in the past, but there is no relationship that should be disclosed between the Company and Daimaru Matsuzakaya Department Stores Co., Ltd.

-Kazuo Machigaki, Outside Director who is an Audit and Supervisory Committee Member, has served for many years as Representative Director, President and Representative Director, Chairman of Tokalo Co., Ltd., a top manufacturer in the field of surface modification, and possesses abundant experience and extensive knowledge as a manager.
-By making use of his experience and knowledge, he has properly performed auditing and supervision.
-He is from Tokalo Co., Ltd., and the Company has a relationship with Tokalo Co., Ltd. of jointly conducting research and development.
+She used to be an executive officer of Daimaru Matsuzakaya Department Stores Co.
+Ltd. in the past, but there is no relationship that should be disclosed between the Company and Daimaru Matsuzakaya Department Stores Co.
+Ltd. Kazuo Machigaki, Outside Director who is an Audit and Supervisory Committee Member, has served for many years as Representative Director, President and Representative Director, Chairman of TOCALO Co., Ltd., a top manufacturer in the field of surface modification, and possesses abundant experience and extensive knowledge as a manager.
+By making the field of surface modification, and possesses abundant experience and extensive knowledge as a manager.
+By makin use of his experience and knowledge, he has properly performed auditing and supervision.
+He is from TOCALO Co., Ltd., and the Company has a relationship with TOCALO Co., Ltd. of jointly conducting research and development.